Marcopolo1975/portfolio-project-4/README.md

 | Images     | pass                  | pass               | pass      | pass     |
 | Links      | pass                  | pass               | pass      | pass     |

+## Summernote Errors
+When validating the Add Recipe and Edit Recipe forms I received a number of errors which were caused by the installed Summernote library which runs when using the form on these pages.
+I could not rectify these errors given that they weren't in my own code therefore they are unresolved.
+## Fixed Errors
+When validating Html I received an error there were  extra </p> tags in the 'post detail' and in base.html files, field which had been created using the summernote editor.
+The issue was due to Summernote including <p> tags around the form field.
+I resolved the error by removing the surrounding </p> tags in my HTML when rendering a summernote field in my Recipe Detail page.

+CSS

 [Back to top](<#table-of-content>)

+## Fixed Bugs
+ - #### No Reverse Match Error
+     - **Bug**: When I first implemented the Add Post form I kept getting a no reverse match error when trying to submit a new post due to the slug field not populating properly.
+     - **Fix**: with help of my Mentor I learned about AutoSlugField which is a Django Model Field extension which will automatically create a unique slug and you can choose which field to populate the slug from.
+Utilising this extension I was able to create a unique slug populated from the post title.

+- #### Cloudinary Images not Displaying
+     - **Bug**: Cloudinary images not displaying after uploading.
+     - **Fix**: with help of my Mentor and  discussed the issue on slack I realised that I needed to include enctype="multipart/form-data in the opening form HTML tag and this solved the problems

+- #### Footer not staying at bottom of screen
+     - **Bug**: Footer not staying at the bottom of the screen when displaying on pages without fullscreen content and didn't want to use a sticky footer.
+     - **Fix**: page hight was set for smaller pages and make the page content 100% of the viewport height less the height of the footer and this solved the problem.

+ - #### Edit or Delete Comments not working
+     - edit or delete comments function was throwing error,
+     - **fix**: there was a typo in blog url for the delete or edit views. correction the view name solved the problem.

+  - #### Responsiveness testing sites wrere unable to connect to Heroku App
+     - **Bug**: for testing the site responsiveness, while testing occurred an error that Heroku app refused to connect.
+     - **Fix**: I asked Help on slack community, i needed to add a chrome extension "Ignore X-Frame headers" that solved the problem.

+### Unfixed bugs:
+There are no known unfixed bugs.

 ### Browser Compatibility
 * Google Chrome Version (106.0.5249.119)